 Reaction & Thoughts:

 Despite being written by Chris Columbus (Harry Potter and the Chamber of Secrets) and directed by Richard Donner (The Omen), producer Steven Spielberg is the real auteur of this silly, but entertaining kiddie show.
 The Goonies has many things in common with Spielberg’s E.T. the Extra-Terrestrial (1982) and the Indiana Jones films.

-The Goonies is aimed at young viewers, so I’m sure they won’t notice the things that don’t make any sense.
 The film’s brisk pace helps hide some of the most glaring inconsistencies.
 Plus, I’m certain the movie’s target audience, young kids, will enjoy its whimsical tone.
-However, The Goonies is an ’80s movie through and through and I’m not sure how today’s jaded kids will react to a movie filled with the giddy optimism of the ’80s.
+However, The Goonies is an ’80s movie through and through, and I’m not sure how today’s jaded kids will react to a movie filled with the giddy optimism of the ’80s.

-The cast is generally great.
+The cast is endearing.
 Jeff Cohen is a bit too much, but Corey Feldman has some great lines.
 Jonathan Ke Quan is by far my favorite — this kid is a natural!
 Kerri Green (Lucas), Martha Plimpton (Running on Empty) and Josh Brolin (Sicario) play the older kids.
 Robert Davi (The Living Daylights), Joe Pantoliano (The Matrix) and the inimitable Anne Ramsey (Throw Momma from the Train) play a gang of nasty criminals.

 Conclusions & Final Thoughts: